-- 1. Detailed and complete discussion of proposed research methods. - 2.
-Soundness of the research methods and appropriateness to the proposed study. - 3.
+- 1. Detailed and complete discussion of proposed research methods. - Soundness of the research methods and appropriateness to the proposed study. - 3.
 Awareness of potential limitations of the research plan and proposed practical solutions. - 4.
-Overall feasibility of proposed project and awareness of pitfalls. - 5.
+Overall feasibility of proposed project. - 5.
 Innovation and creativity.

-Potential Impact - 20%
+Potential Impact - 10%